 DAY 3: Aguas Calientes to Machu Picchu to Cusco

-After an early breakfast, we begin the tour to Machu Picchu.
-Your guide will insure you arrive at the Citadel as soon as they open, to catch the magical mists on the ruins as the sun rises.
-We will start along the Inca Trail that ends in Machu Picchu, one of the flat stones on the edge of cliffs in the highland jungle, that is well known as the Inca Bridge Trail.
-This is a fascinating walk, where few people go and will take us about 35 minutes round trip.
-It is the best beginning we can offer for a tour around this magical complex.
-After the Inca Bridge, you will relax with the best view point of the Citadel and our guide will explain the mystery of Machu Picchu.
-Following his discussion, your guide will lead you on a tour of the total complex that will last for 2-3 hours.
-Following the guided tour, you you will be provided a light box snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
-Following your visit to Machu Picchu, a bus will transport you back to Aguas Calientes where you will have time to shop, prior to your return train departing for Cusco.
-You board the train to Cusco at 4:30 pm, where the Guiding Peru van and driver will be waiting to transport you back to your Cusco hotel, arriving at approximately 8:00 pm.
+Your guide will insure you arrive at the ruins as soon as they open, to catch the magical mists on the ruins as the sun rises.
+We will start by waking early and taking one of the first buses from Agaus Calientes to the Citadel of Machu Picchu, where we will be one of the first guests to enter, avoiding the crowds that arrive later in the day.
+After checkin in at the main gate, you will soon have the best view point of the Citadel and our guide will start explaining the mystery of Machu Picchu.
+Following his discussion, your guide will lead you on a tour of the total complex for 2 hours.
+Following the guided tour you you will be provided a light snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
+Following your visit to Machu Picchu, a bus will transport you back to Aguas Calientes where you will have time to shop, prior to your return train departing to Cusco.
+You board the afternoon train to Ollantaytambo, where the Guiding Peru van and driver are waiting to transport you back to your Cusco hotel, arriving at approximately 7:00 pm.

 • Professional English/Spanish Speaking Indigenous Tour Guide